-My self-care activity for the day involved picking up a sourdough starter (sometimes called a “mother”) from a friend who recently divided hers.
+On day 303 of my 366-day self-care challenge, I picked up a sourdough starter from a friend who recently divided hers.

 A workshop I took recently on the Human Gut Microbiome inspired me to experiment a bit more with fermented foods, and sourdough bread seemed like a good place to start.
 Since the beginning of 2016, I’ve been trying out new recipes for fermented sauerkraut and pickles.
 Some have turned out well; others not so much.
 But I’ve been learning a more each time I experiment.

 It’s that willingness to keep trying that is the secret sauce with just about everything in life when you really think about it.
 Here’s the process I often use:

 - Try (very awkwardly…and then clean up the big mess)

 - Try again (slightly less awkwardly…and then clean up the little mess)

 - Try again (I might just be able to convince someone I know what I’m doing.)

 - Try again (I’m getting pretty darn good at this, if I do say so myself!)